-a.
+- a.
 Developmental pressures combined with increasing appropriation of groundwater and surface water flows have been the most significant contributors to increasing degradation and loss of riparian habitat along the Santa Cruz River in the last century.
 Future without project conditions will see the loss of the remaining pockets of habitat as adjacent vacant lands develop.
-The local species of concern, as well as birds migrating along the Pacific Flyway, will lose more of their forage base and will be much more vulnerable to terrestrial disturbances and predation.

-b.
-Alternative measures developed to address the study objectives and constraints include construction of subsurface water harvesting basins including soil amendment; surface grading including regarding of unstable vertical banks; planting of native riparian species; and providing irrigation to restored areas including periodic flow along the lower reaches of the Old West Branch.

-c.
-The recommended plan will result in a total increase of 454 average annual functional capacity units at a total average annual cost of \$7,635,648 an average annual cost of \$16,819 per average annual functional capacity unit.
+The local species of concern, as well as birds migrating along the Pacific Flyway, will lose more of their forage base and will be much more vulnerable to terrestrial disturbances and predation. - b.
+Alternative measures developed to address the study objectives and constraints include construction of subsurface water harvesting basins including soil amendment, surface grading including regrading of unstable vertical banks, planting of native riparian species, and providing irrigation to restored areas including periodic flow along the lower reaches of the Old West Branch. - c.
+The recommended plan will result in a total increase of 454 average annual functional capacity units at a total average annual cost of \$7,635,648 an average annual cost of \$16,819 per average annual functional capacity unit. - d.

-d.
 The total first cost of implementing the plan is \$92,059,000 (\$90,917,000 environmental restoration and \$1,142,000 recreation).
 The Federal share is currently estimated at \$59,667,000 (59,096,000 environmental restoration and \$571,000 recreation).
-Annual Operation and Maintenance costs are estimated to be about \$1,906,000 and are a 100% non-Federal responsibility.

-e.
-The County of Pima is the Sponsor for the feasibility study and fully supports the recommended plan as the locally preferred plan.
-The Sponsor is willing and able to cost-share in the PED phase and is willing to participate in the cost sharing for the construction of the project.
+Annual Operation and Maintenance costs are estimated to be about \$1,906,000 (\$1,870,000 environmental and \$36,000 recreation) and are a 100% non-Federal responsibility. - e.
+Pima County is the non-Federal sponsor for the feasibility study and fully supports the recommended plan as the locally preferred plan.
+The sponsor is willing and able to cost-share in the PED phase and is willing to participate in the cost sharing for the construction of the project. - f.

-f.
 The resource agencies and local interests also support this project.

-CHAPTER X RECOMMENDATIONS